ethereum/ethereum-org-website/src/content/upgrades/merge/index.md

 <ExpandableCard
 title="'The Merge will make transactions faster.'" contentPreview="Mostly false...
-Though some slight changes exist, transaction speed will mostly remain the same on layer 1"> The "speed" of a transaction can be measured a few ways, including time to be included in a block, and also time to "finalization."
+Though some slight changes exist, transaction speed will mostly remain the same on layer 1."> The "speed" of a transaction can be measured a few ways, including time to be included in a block, and also time to "finalization."

+tl;dr: Both change slightly, but not in a way that will be felt significantly by the end user.

 Historically with proof-of-work (PoW) block times target ~13.3 seconds.
 On the Beacon Chain, slots occur every 12 seconds exactly, each of which is an opportunity for a validator to publish a block.
 Most slots have blocks, but not all (ie. a validator is offline).
 In most cases, blocks will be produced ~10% more frequently under PoS than under PoW, but this is a fairly insignificant change in the scaling game, and unlikely to be a noticeable difference for the end user.

-PoS does introduce the concept of transaction "finality."
+PoS does introduce the concept of transaction "finality" which did not previously exist.
 Under PoW, the ability to reverse a block gets exponentially more difficult with every passing block that is mined on top of your transaction, but it never quite reaches zero.
 Under PoS, blocks are bundled into epochs (6.4 minute spans of time containing 32 chances for blocks) which are voted on by validators.
 After an epoch ends, it can be voted on as "justified," and then one more epoch later results in a "finalized" state.
 To undo these transactions would require obtaining and burning over 1/3 the total ETH staked.

 Many dapps require a number of PoW block confirmations that take a period of time on par with how long PoS finality takes.
 Finality can offer additional security guarantees, but will not significantly speed up transactions.
 </ExpandableCard>